Los Angeles Dental Implant

 - How long is the entire implant process?
 Dental implants take approximately 3-4 months in the lower jaw and 6 months in the upper to integrate.
 Once integrated, it takes several visits to several months to complete the restoration depending upon the complexity.

 - What is the cost?
 The cost of implant dentistry is based upon a combination of the surgical phase and the prosthetic phase.
 Your total treatment fee will depend upon the number of implants and the complexity of your final restoration.

 We hope that this brief explanation will answer some of your questions regarding implant dentistry.
 Your dentist will be happy to discuss any of these questions with you at your consultation.
 Please write down your questions so that we can be sure to answer them to your satisfaction.

 HOME CARE INSTRUCTIONS

 If you have just had your implant prosthesis inserted or are considering an implant prosthesis, you may be wondering what procedures are necessary for the proper maintenance of your new prosthesis.
 Well, heres the whole story in a nutshell!
 The home care needed for dental implants is probably more important than that required for your natural teeth.
-The appliances that we fabricate on top of Dental Implant are wonders of engineering but unfortunately, can not be designed to be maintenance free.
+The appliances that we fabricate on top of our implants are wonders of engineering but unfortunately, can not be designed to be maintenance free.
 There are many areas around the implants and the prosthesis that need special attention to make sure that dental plaque does not accumulate.
 As with your own teeth, plaque, a sticky substance that adheres to teeth and is a breeding area for bacteria, must be removed at least every 12 hours to avoid potential periodontal ( peri-implant ) disease.
 What are the tools needed to combat peri-implant disease and how should they be implemented.